open-ecosystem-development/Mouse-Defense/README.md

 ## License

-This Android sample code is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+This Wonderland Engine sample code is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## Acknowledgements
 The code in this project was based off the Wonderland Engine [Wastepaperbin AR game](https://github.com/WonderlandEngine/wastepaperbin-ar).